 Just east of Chinatown through the Yamate tunnel on the left are the hills of this historic area known as The Bluff.
 It features some well-preserved residences from former periods of Japanese history when Westerners settled in the area which was one of only a few port towns where foreign traders were allowed to reside.
 Japan had long been an isolated country closed off from the rest of the world and so in the 1850’s there were some overseas traders looking to profit from the newly opened country.

-There’s something Spanish in the style of Berrick Hall (above right); the largest Western residence in Yamate which was built in 1930.
+There’s something Spanish in the style of Berrick Hall (above); the largest Western residence in Yamate which was built in 1930.

 Yamate has many parks, museums and other western-style buildings and is a nice scenic break from the more popular areas of Yokohama.
 Other sightseeing spots like an old wooden style phone box, a church, international schools and restaurants indicate the presence of western residents over the last hundred years or so.